GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What's very important from my point of view is that there is one web.
-Anyone that tries to chop it into two will find that their piece looks very boring.
+> ### JavaScript is the only language that I'm aware of that people feel they don't need to learn before they start using it.
 >
-> ~ *Tim Berners-Lee*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts